Quick Tips On Preventing Teeth Stains

 Teeth Stain Prevention & Correction Tips

 How is your smile today?
 If all those commercials are to be believed, your teeth are less than they should be.
-If you want to reduce the amount of stains that affect your teeth, we have some ideas for you to try.
+If you want to reduce the number of stains that affect your teeth, we have some ideas for you to try.

 Most teeth look white at a distance.
 Even up close, they appear pretty white.
 The person that notices stains the most is you.